But don’t ruin all that hard work by inhaling a tub of ice cream!

 The secret ingredient in these delicious little pumpkin “energy” bites?

-Chocolate, peanut butter, and bananas are each delicious on their own, but put them together and you have an incredibly scrumptious, swoony treat.
-This sweet quesadilla tastes like it should be off-limits, but every once in a while you can “cheat clean” with one of these.
+Chocolate, peanut butter, and bananas are each delicious on their own but put them together and you have an incredibly scrumptious, swoony treat.

-For something so decadent, it only has 300 calories and provides seven grams of protein and three grams of fiber per serving.
-Get the recipe.
+For something so decadent-tasting, it only has 300 calories and provides seven grams of protein and three grams of fiber per serving.

 You can use Chocolate Shakeology if you prefer, though it will change the nutritional information a little bit.